-Using comparative genomics in a evolutionary-developmental context allows us to begin understanding the molecular mechanisms underlying floral diversification.
+Using comparative genomics in an evolutionary-developmental context allows us to begin understanding the molecular mechanisms underlying diversification.
 Achimenes is a small genus of 26 species native to Mexico that contains enormous variation in floral form that is closely tied to pollinator preferences.
-Flowers in Achimenes are visited by bees, butterflies, euglossine bees, and hummingbirds, and represent distinct pollination syndromes.
+Flowers in Achimenes are visited by bees, butterflies, and hummingbirds, and represent distinct pollination syndromes.
 We have sequenced, assembled, and annotated the floral transcriptomes in 10 species of Achimenes (Roberts and Roalson 2017, Roberts and Roalson 2018), representing species that display each pollination syndrome.
 Each species was sampled using two or three time points during flower development in order to take advantage of inter- and intraspecies comparisons.

 I have taken multiple strategies to begin understanding flower diversification in Achimenes.
 First, comparing gene expression within and between species has revealed complex patterns in several pathways that correspond to the different floral forms (Roberts and Roalson 2017).
-Second, phylogenomic analyses of gene flow and introgression have found widespread phylogenetic discordance and specific cases of introgression occurring between sympatric species pairs that share pollinators (Roberts and Roalson 2018).
-Third, examination of co-expression networks has identified numerous modules and hub genes correlated to floral form and found an association between network connectivity and selective constraint (Roberts and Roalson, in Prep).
+Second, phylogenomic analyses of gene flow and introgression have found widespread phylogenetic discordance and specific cases of introgression occurring between sympatric species pairs that share pollinator groups (Roberts and Roalson 2018).
+Third, the examination of co-expression networks has identified numerous modules and hub genes correlated to floral form and found an association between network connectivity and selective constraint (Roberts and Roalson, in Prep).

 Macroevolution of Gesneriaceae

 Developmental genetics in Achimenes

-In order to test the functional role of genes in planta, it is useful to have an efficient regeneration and transformation system.
+In order to test the functional role of specific candidate genes in planta, it is useful to have an efficient regeneration and transformation system.
 We have developed an successful micropropagation and Agrobacterium-mediated transformation for Achimenes erecta (Roberts et al., in prep).
 The ability to efficiently transform plant species with high success will be useful to develop Achimenes into a model for evolutionary-developmental studies.